-Incessant talking is often a way to connect with others when you feel alone and disconnected from yourself.
-In this article, discover what to do if you are alienating people with your addiction to talking.
+Over-talking is often a way to connect with others when you feel alone and disconnected from yourself, but it may be pushing people away.

 There is an old joke about people who talk a lot: "Do you know the 12-Step program for people who talk a lot?
 On and On Anon!"

 The joke recognizes that fact that incessant talking is a common addiction.

 Non-stop talking is about using others for attention and approval because of not giving yourself enough attention and approval.
 When you are over-talking, you are not actually offering anything to the listener.
 Instead, by going on and on with a monologue, you are pulling energy from the listener.

 Do You Get Trapped Listening to an Over-Talker?

 People who end up listening to an over-talker go on and on are often caretakers who are afraid to hurt the talker by disengaging or by telling the truth about their boredom.

 Talkers are often needy people who attempt to assuage their emptiness by trapping people into listening to them.
 For example, I've seen people telling a bank teller their life story, while the trapped teller doesn't know how to disengage without being impolite.
 The problem is that one of the reasons these people are without friends is that no one wants to be with them.
 It's draining to be at the other end of a needy person who uses talking as a way to fill up.